Gusmer Enterprises, Inc.

 Gusmer Enterprises, Inc. was founded in 1918 to provide products to the brewing market.
 It currently manufactures and sells a wide range of products geared towards the winemaking, brewing, edible oil, and pharmaceutical markets.
 Gusmer has partnered with several well-known international companies to provide their products to Gusmer's core beverage markets, as well as to expand Gusmer's manufactured products into other industries.
 Partnership companies include Millipore Sigma, BASF, Chr.
 Hansen and many others mentioned below.
 Gusmer's headquarters are located in Mountainside, New Jersey.
-Other locations include their primary manufacturing plants in Fresno, CA and Waupaca, WI as well as their analytical services group located in Napa, CA and the Gusmer Sonoma Store located in Windsor, CA.
+Other locations include their primary manufacturing plants in Hickory, NC, Fresno, CA and Waupaca, WI as well as their analytical services group located in Napa, CA and the Gusmer Sonoma Store located in Windsor, CA.

 History

 Formation

 In 1918 Aage Gusmer started the company to provide a novel tank coating to breweries in North and South America.
 The company has since increased its offerings to the brewing market while also expanding into winemaking, pharmaceuticals, edible oils, as well as various industrial markets through a combination of manufactured products and partnership products.
 The company continues to be managed by the Gusmer family, currently in its 3rd generation of management since the company's founding.